badeend/EnumClass/docs/json.md

 ```

 ###### Default
-By default, the _type names_ of the enum cases are used as discriminator values:
+By default, the _type name_ of the enum case are used as discriminator value:

 ```json
 {